andrecorreaneto/terraform-oci-cis-landing-zone-groups/examples/cis-landing-zone-quickstart/README.md

 }
 ```

 3. Check the provided *main.tf* file.
-It calls the underlying tags module for resource management.
+It calls the groups module for resource management.

 `main.tf`: